August 31, 2015

 - Idaho has a third-offense felony animal cruelty law.

-- In the last decade, at least six states have enacted second- or third-offense felony animal cruelty laws, only to readdress and upgrade them to first-offense laws within a few years:
+Since 2002, at least six states have enacted second- or third-offense felony animal cruelty laws, only to readdress and upgrade them to first-offense laws within a few years:

 - Alaska (third in 2008, first in 2010)